 It is more convenient to make the script executable (which only needs to be done once) before running it:

 $ chmod +x script.py $ ./script.py

 Please see Examples Gallery to learn more about various functionality of ChemTools library

 ChemTools as Python Scripts¶

-The built-in scripts allow ChemTools to be run on the command-line, without any programming.
+The built-in tools allow ChemTools to be run on the command-line, without any programming.

-requiring any programming.
-We have tried to make these scripts as versatile as possible, however, not every
+We have tried to make these scripts as versatile as possible, however,

-feature of ChemTools is accessible through scripts.
-These built-in scripts all have the
+not every feature of ChemTools is accessible through scripts.

 $ chemtools --help